Paper Copilot: Tracking the Evolution of Peer Review in AI Conferences: Acknowledgment

 \section{Acknowledgment}

-I, Jing Yang, sincerely thank the global AI/ML community for their trust, contributions, and engagement with Paper Copilot.
-Independently built from the ground up without institutional backing, this project was developed and maintained during my spare time and fully self-funded.
-I’m especially grateful to the researchers who voluntarily shared data in support of transparency and collective progress.
+We sincerely thank the global AI/ML community for their trust, contributions, and engagement with Paper Copilot.
+We are especially grateful to the researchers who voluntarily shared data in support of transparency and collective progress.

-I also wish to thank my advisor, Prof. Yajie Zhao, for fostering academic freedom.
-While this work was conducted independently of my advisor and lab, her support provided the flexibility to pursue it.
-More details can be found at : \href{https://papercopilot.com/acknowledgment/}{https://papercopilot.com/acknowledgment/}
+Specifically, the first author, Jing Yang, initiated and has been maintaining Paper Copilot largely during spare time, with primary support coming from personal effort and resources.
+The first author also thanks the advisor, Prof.\ Yajie Zhao, for fostering academic freedom and providing a supportive environment to pursue this direction.
+More details are available at \href{https://papercopilot.com/acknowledgment/}{https://papercopilot.com/acknowledgment/}.

-Finally, I gratefully acknowledge the valuable discussions, feedback, and support from Hao Sun and Samuel Holt (University of Cambridge), Markus Wulfmeier (Google DeepMind), and Prof. Nihar B. Shah (CMU), whose thoughtful input helped shape the direction of this work.
+Finally, we gratefully acknowledge valuable discussions, feedback, and support from Hao Sun and Samuel Holt (University of Cambridge), Markus Wulfmeier (Google DeepMind), and Prof.\ Nihar B.\ Shah (CMU), whose thoughtful input helped shape the direction of this work.